inflation/goldberg_emulator/Readme_release.txt

 The contents of this file are: appid=DLC name
 See the steam_settings.EXAMPLE folder for an example.

+Languages:
+You can include a steam_settings\supported_languages.txt file with a list of languages that the game supports.
+If the global emu language setting is not in this list of languages the emu will default to the first language in the list.
+See the steam_settings.EXAMPLE folder for an example.

 Depots:
 This is pretty rare but some games might use depot ids to see if dlcs are installed.
 You can provide a list of installed depots to the game with a steam_settings\depots.txt file.
 See the steam_settings.EXAMPLE folder for an example.